lordsutch/georgia-textbook/outline.md

     5. Special-purpose subdivisions

-        1. MARTA and the ATL
+        1. MARTA and The ATL
         2. Others

     6. Intergovernmental Bodies